 What is the Difference between a Gold Sovereign and a Half Sovereign?

-In basic terms, the Sovereign is twice the size of the Half Sovereign.
-The smaller coin is an exact miniature replica of the larger version, both being made from 22-carat alloy mix and sharing the same front and back design.
+In basic terms, the sovereign is twice the size of the Half Sovereign.
+The smaller coin is a miniature replica of the larger version, made from a 22-carat alloy mix and sharing the same front and back design.
+To the untrained eye, the two coins deceptively appear to be very similar in size, with only a marginal difference in diameters.
+It’s the difference in thickness where the weight difference adds up.
 A full gold Sovereign coin is about the size of a one pence piece and weighs 7.98g, while the half Sovereign is closer to the old halfpenny size and weighs 3.99g.
-Both have a face value, qualifying them as legal tender in the UK, with the larger coin featuring a £1 value, and the half Sovereign 50p.
+Both have a face value, qualifying them as legal tender in the UK, with the larger coin featuring a £1 value and the half Sovereign 50p.

 This ultimate guide is a must-read before you invest

 When we speak about modern sovereigns, including the half sovereigns, we refer to issues beyond 1817.
 The dimensions of the modern half-sovereign include a diameter of 19.30 mm and a thickness of 0.99mm.

 On the other hand, the full sovereign has a diameter of 22.05 mm and a thickness of 1.52 mm.
 The half-sovereign, weighing 3.99 g, is around half that of the full sovereign, which weighs 7.98 g.
 The half-sovereign, therefore, contains 0.1176 troy ounces of 22-carat crown gold.
 You can see more detail about the sizes of sovereigns on our dedicated page.